 Tuesday, HRM Council voted in a 13 to 9 vote to once again confirm the sale of the St Patrick’s Alexandra school property to the Jono developments.
 Staff had prepared a report, as requested, outlining options regarding, both in this case and the last decade of surplus school disposals, HRM’s failure to follow the policy it had enacted in 2000.
-Tim Bousquet at the Coast called foul on the staff report, stating that the either – read more –
+Tim Bousquet at the Coast called foul on the staff report, stating that the either or choice staff presented council read more

 “For years, no one wanted to live in this community. buy 25mg viagra Now they all want to live here.”
 That’s what one older black woman had to say at the end of a community meeting held in Cornwallis Street Baptist Church on Saturday.
 Cisco 642-432 E20-001 The unstated corollary: And so she’s supposed to go. buy levitra online